-Sales and marketing expenses are primarily related to our specialty field sales force, market research, reimbursement efforts, conference attendance, public relations, and general marketing.
-We expect these expenses to increase significantly as we expand our direct consumer marketing efforts and continue to add to our specialty sales force, marketing and payor access teams throughout 2022.
+Sales and marketing expenses are primarily related to our specialty field sales force, market research, reimbursement efforts, conference attendance, public relations, advertising, and general marketing.
+We expect these expenses could increase significantly if we expand our direct consumer marketing efforts and continue to add to our specialty sales force, marketing and payor access teams in the future.